Surveillance Video Redaction and its Role in Retail Compliance

 Both companies were also found to have poor data management practices, like keeping data for too long and not informing customers properly.

-It's essential for retailers to properly protect non-subject PII before releasing data or surveillance footage for any reason.
+So, it's essential for retailers to properly protect non-subject PII before releasing data or surveillance footage for any reason.

 Surveillance footage redaction software is built to automatically blur or hide faces, license plates, and other personal details.